· By Laroot World INC

 Ukrainian Borscht

-Preparation: Heat in a small pot for 5 minutes on medium heat or microwave for
+Heat in a small pot for 5 minutes or microwave for 2 –3 minutes.
+Serve with the Gluten-Free bread and sour cream.

 Borscht dates back to 14th-century Ukraine, where it was created from the abundant hogweed of the region.
 Like most interpretations today, our version is made using organic beetroot, a superfood high in fiber and folate.
 The beets are stewed in a beef broth to create a robust soup that is both distinctively sour and savory.
 This specific recipe is special to Laroot as it belongs to our founder’s grandmother.